reillymedia/sevenslegal/themes/netlify-basic/content/blog/new-tool-aids-police-in-identifying-drugs.md

-+++
+---
+title: "New Tool Aids Police in Identifying Drugs"
+yoast_title: "New Tool Aids Police in Identifying Drugs | Criminal Defense Attorney San Diego New Tool Aids Police in Identifying Drugs"
+yoast_description: "With just a small scanner, and in less than a minute, San Diego police are able to determine just what kind of drugs they are looking at.
+The new tool is aiding officers in determining what they are dealing with without ever having to open a package."
+categories: [
+  "Blog",
-categories = "Criminal Law"
+  "Criminal Law",
-date = 2022-11-10T18:30:00Z
+  "Drug Crimes"
+]
-pfd_file = ""
+pfd_file: ""
-summary = "With just a small scanner, and in less than a minute, San Diego police are able to determine just what kind of drugs they are looking at.
+summary: "With just a small scanner, and in less than a minute, San Diego police are able to determine just what kind of drugs they are looking at.
 The new tool is aiding officers in determining what they are dealing with without ever having to open a package.
-Identifying Drugs Has a New Tool for Police \n\n" tags = ["Blog", "Drug Crimes"] title = "New Tool Aids Police in Identifying Drugs" url = "/blog/new-tool-aids-police-in-identifying-drugs/"
+Identifying Drugs Has a New Tool for Police"

-+++
+tags: [
+  "fentanyl",
+  "new drug tools",
+  "opioids",
+  "TruNarc",
+  "TruNarc device"
+]
+url: "/blog/new-tool-aids-police-in-identifying-drugs/861/"
+date: 2022-11-09T18:30:00Z
+featured_image: "/uploads/PrescriptionDrugs.jpg"
+img_alt: "drugs"
+---
 With just a small scanner, and in less than a minute, San Diego police are able to determine just what kind of drugs they are looking at.
 The new tool is aiding officers in determining what they are dealing with without ever having to open a package.

 ## New Tool Aids Police in Identifying Drugs